thomasbridge74/100-days-of-nautobot-archive/Day021_Process_Upoaded_Files/README.md

 Remember to stop the codespace instance on [https://github.com/codespaces/](https://github.com/codespaces/).

-Go ahead and post a screenshot of the successful execution of the new job on a social media of your choice, make sure you use the tag `#100DaysOfNautobot` `#JobsToBeDone` and tag `@networktocode` so we can share your progress!
+Go ahead and post a screenshot of the successful execution of the new job on a social media of your choice, make sure you use the tag `#100DaysOfNautobot` `#JobsToBeDone` and tag `@networktocode`, so we can share your progress!

 In tomorrow's challenge, we will build on this file and add a new job to process the CVS file and create objects in Nautobot based on the contents of the file.
 See you tomorrow!